 So, here is our "trailer-free" car packing formula for a family of 4 people, and if you would like to learn more about how to equip you and your family for camping trailer free, check out The Campus:

-- Tent: Firstly the tent and some tent accessories go on the car roof, either placed in a roof box, bag or tray, or strapped directly to the roof racks.
+- Tent: Firstly your camping tent and some tent accessories go on the car roof, either placed in a roof box, bag or tray, or strapped directly to the roof racks.

-- Bedding and clothing: Soft, padded items like bedding is transported in the rear passenger cabin with the remainder of the bedding as well as clothing transported on the car roof.
+- Bedding and clothing: Soft, padded items like sleeping bags and sleeping mats are transported in the rear passenger cabin with the remainder of the bedding as well as clothing transported on the car roof.

 - Everything else: The rest of your camping equipment, including camp furniture, the various camp kitchen components, tools, lighting, electronics and incidentals is transported in the rear cargo area.